Isabelle Nogueira

-Isabelle Adriana Nogueira Dias (/pt-BR/; (born December 21, 1992, in Manaus, Brazil) is a Brazilian dancer, entrepreneur, teacher, and digital influencer.
+Isabelle Adriana Nogueira Dias (/pt-BR/; (born December 21, 1992, in Manaus, Brazil) is a Brazilian dancer, entrepreneur, teacher, writer of children's literature, digital influencer, and model.

 She gained regional prominence between 2015 and 2017 as the Rainha do Folclore (Queen of Folklore) of the Boi-Bumbá Garantido, a traditional character in the Parintins Folkloric Festival.
 In 2018, she assumed the role of Cunhã-Poranga, one of the leading female figures of the festival.
 In 2024, she rose to national fame as a contestant on the twenty-fourth season of the reality television show Big Brother Brasil, later being named Ambassador of the Parintins Folkloric Festival.

 Biography

 Born on December 21, 1992, in the city of Manaus, Amazonas, Isabelle Nogueira is the daughter of Jaqueline Nogueira Barbosa, originally from the municipality of Nhamundá (Amazonas), and Marcos Dias, a native of Belém, in the state of Pará.

 Her mother, Jaqueline Nogueira, was 14 years old when she gave birth to Isabelle.
 Facing the challenges of a teenage pregnancy, she initially entrusted Isabelle’s care to another family.
 However, after about a year, she decided to take back care of Isabelle and resumed raising her.
 Isabelle experienced a humble and solitary childhood in the neighborhoods of Presidente Vargas and Nova Cidade, in Manaus.

 At the age of 9, she started working selling clothes with her grandmother at the Grande Circular street market, in the East Zone of Manaus.
 Isabelle also worked handing out flyers on the streets and as an attendant at an Internet cafe.

 Boi Bumbá has always been part of her history.
 As a teenager, she joined to Folklorike Dance Groups, participated in shows for tourists, and was stage dancer for several artists, such as David Asayag and Banda Carrapicho.
 In 2009, she became the Rhythmic Queen of Boi Brilhante, the following year she was promoted to Folklore Queen, between 2011 and 2014 she performed as cunhã-poranga.
 In 2013, she won the Miss Manaus beauty contest.

 Isabelle holds a degree in Languages with a specialization in Spanish and a postgraduate degree in School Management and Higher Education Methodology from the State University of Amazonas (UEA).
 She has experience as a teacher but currently focuses on her artistic and entrepreneurial career, working as a dancer, businesswoman, and digital influencer.